2.6 PFAS Releases to the Environment

 The fate and transport processes and distribution of PFAS in the environment are discussed in Section 5.
 Media-specific occurrence data are discussed in Section 6.
 Information about risk assessment, and human and ecological receptors is included in Section 9.
-Discussion of conceptual site model (CSM) components for each of the PFAS release catagories listed above is included in Section 10.2.1.
+Discussion of conceptual site model (CSM) components for each of the PFAS release categories listed above are included in Section 10.2.1.

 2.6.1 Major Manufacturing and Industry Sources

 Secondary manufacturing facilities may use fluoropolymers and PFAS-based materials produced at primary manufacturing facilities as part of industrial processes, such as the application of coatings to finished products.
-In some industrial settings, PFAS are used for worker safety purposes, such as using PFOS-based materials to suppress harmful mists during electroplating activities (Section 188.8.131.52).
+In some industrial settings, PFAS have been used for worker safety purposes, such as using 6:2 FTS or PFOS-based materials to suppress harmful mists during electroplating activities (Section 220.127.116.11).